2026 Education Policy

 prohibited.

-Students must disclose the use of AI tools in their submissions and ensure that
+Students must disclose the use of AI tools in their submissions and ensure that their

-their work reflects their own understanding and effort.
+work reflects their own understanding and effort.

-Misuse of AI tools will be treated as a form of academic dishonesty and will be
+Misuse of AI tools will be treated as a form of academic dishonesty and will be subject to

-subject to the same penalties as plagiarism and cheating.
+the same penalties as plagiarism and cheating.

 6.0 RECOGNITION OF PRIOR LEARNING (RPL)

-Individuals holding a degree or diploma in business may apply for advanced
+Individuals holding a degree or diploma in business may apply for advanced standing

 6.1